 SRAM An acronym for static random access memory.
-A memory device allowing users to store and retrieve data at a high rate of speed.
-The term static is used because, after a value has been loaded into an SRAM cell, it remains unchanged until it is explicitly altered or until power is removed from the device.
+A memory device where you can store and retrieve data at a high rate of speed.
+The term static is used because, after a value is loaded into an SRAM cell, it remains unchanged until it is explicitly altered or until power is removed from the device.